dalvancarvalho/personal-website/README.md

 ## Resources

-In the table below, all the resources used by the website are listed:
+In the table below, all the resources used are listed:

 | Resource                                                                      | Usage                                                 |
 | ----------------------------------------------------------------------------- | ----------------------------------------------------- |